0xAb031n0uR/Cyberus-Road-Map/README.md

 ------------
 ## Before start you should know

-- What is a cyber security?
+>- ***What is a cyber security***
+>
 > Cyber security is the practice of defending computers, servers, mobile devices, electronic systems, networks, and data from malicious attacks.
-It's also known as information technology security or electronic information security.
+It's also known as >information technology security or electronic information security.
+>

-- What do we need to start?
+>- ***What do we need to start?***
+>
 > To get start ine th cyber security world you need to know some basic things like:
 >
 > - Linux
 > - Programming
 > - Networking

 ## Entry level